j-hannes/elm-tutorial/docs/tutorial.md

 ### 1.5 Running the application

-Now as our program has been compiled successfully, we can include the generated JavaScript code in a HTML file to view it in a browser.
+Now as our program has been successfully compiled, we can include the generated JavaScript code in a HTML file to view it in a browser.

 Let's create a index.html file with the following content: